jacobmgreer/Nitrate-SPARQL/README.md

 # Nitrate-SPARQL
-Reviewing Wikidata for Film History datasets.

-This repo takes film lists I'm working with and pulls the related Wikidata.
+This repo uses SPARQL queries to better understand film data on Wikidata.